WeonMaster123/URLscan/README.md

 # URLscan
-URLscan is an educational project rule based about basic phishing detection techniques in a url.This software is not intended for use in real-world environments.
+URLscan is an educational project rule based about basic phishing detection techniques in a url.
+This software is not intended for use in real-world environments.
 It was created for learning and experimentation purposes only.

 # Can detect: